switchboardpy/switchboard/docs/user-documentation.rst

 +---------------------------------------+--------+-------------------------------------------+

 For more details, please look through the example_ code.
-Once the views are defined you should be able to start using switches in your code:
+Once the views are defined switches may be used in the code.

-Post-request cleanup
+Post-Request Cleanup
 ^^^^^^^^^^^^^^^^^^^^

 The last thing to setup is to trigger an event when the request is finished.
-Switchboard needs to cleanup some caching data; if this event is not triggered, changes to the switches will not propogate out without server restarts.
+Switchboard needs to cleanup some caching data.
+If this event is not triggered changes to the switches will not propogate out without server restarts.
-Depending on the framework's architecture, invoking something at the end of a request may mean creating some sort of WSGI middleware, or implementing an event handler.
+Depending on the framework's architecture invoking something at the end of a request may mean creating some sort of WSGI middleware or implementing an event handler.
 For example, as WSGI middleware::

     from webob import Request